 The Market Risk management process at the Bank consists of identification and measurement of risks, control measures and reporting systems.
-It ensures that the risk taking of the Bank's treasury desks is within the risk appetite encapsulated within the treasury limits package that is approved by the Board, risk appetite is handed down as limits to the various treasury desks and limits are monitored by the treasury mid office and reported as per the guidelines laid down from time to time.
+It ensures that the risk taking of the Bank's treasury desks is within the risk appetite encapsulated within the treasury limits package and equity limits package that are approved by the Board and the risk appetite is handed down as limits to the various treasury desks.
+The prescribed limits are monitored by the treasury mid office and reported as per the guidelines laid down from time to time.